 What does a poverty-ending, cycle-breaking livelihood look like?
 It can take many forms.
-Usually it’s very simple.
 And sometimes it’s a rooster.

 - A generous donor purchases a rooster and 10 hens for a family.

-- The staff in a country identifies a family to receive the chickens.
+- In-country staff identify a family to receive the chickens.

 - The chickens provide the family with fresh eggs and meat.

-- When the chickens have chicks, the family pays it forward by giving a set to another family, who begin their own chicken module.
+- When the chickens have chicks, the family pays it forward by giving a set, or “module,” of birds to another family, who begin their own chicken-raising.

 And on it goes.
-We see families paying it forward multiple times and even providing the meat, milk and eggs needed for their school’s feeding program!
+We see families pay it forward multiple times and even donate additional eggs for the school meals program!